Grace McKeaney

-Grace McKeaney is an American television writer, playwright and educator.
+Grace McKeaney is an American television writer, playwright, educator, and actor.

 She attended Northwestern University and starred as Blanche DuBois in A Streetcar Named Desire by Tennessee Williams.
 She obtained an MFA in playwriting from the Yale School of Drama.
+While working on her degree at Yale, she was playwright-in-residence at Evanston Repertory Theatre, and her one-act farce, Fits and Starts, a "soap-opera satire", was performed by the Womyn's Theatre in Seattle in 1978.

 In Baltimore, she was a teacher to elementary and junior high classes.
 She also taught a course in playwriting at Northwestern University.